-Optionally, you can configure the Trusted Certificates setting in the Advanced Options dialog to specify the file listing the SSL certificate authorities (CAs) you would like the driver to trust.
+Optionally, you can configure the Trusted Certificates setting to specify the file listing the SSL certificate authorities (CAs) you would like the driver to trust.
 The content of this file should be the CAs' certificates encoded in PEM format.
 These trusted CA certificates are used by the driver during SSL handshake to verify the server certificate and determine if the server can be trusted.
-By default the driver trusts the certificate authorities listed in the cacerts.pem file that comes with the driver.
+By default, the driver trusts the certificate authorities listed in the cacerts.pem file that comes with the driver.